 Rule Changes

-The league periodically implements rule changes to enhance the game and maintain audience interest.
+The league periodically implements rule changes to enhance the game and maintain audience interest, much like the adjustments seen in nippon professional baseball.
 Recent adjustments focus on improving the pace and safety of the game.
 Notable changes include pitch clocks and restrictions on mound visits.
 These changes aim to create a more engaging and dynamic experience for fans and players alike.

 Future Prospects